Julius-88/azure-bistro/README.md

 ## Home Page

-**Hero Section:** When the user enters the website they are greeted by the hero section.
-If they have not logged, there is a clear CTA button allowing them to do so.
+**Hero Section:** When users enter the website, they are greeted by the hero section.
+If they have not logged in, a clear CTA (Call To Action) button allows them to do so.
 This button will change to *RESERVE TABLE* once they are logged in for convenience.
 It also has the restaurants opening hours and informational text.

 ![Hero Section - Log In Button](./media/hero-section.JPG)

 ![Hero Section - Reserve Table Button](./media/hero-section-login.JPG)

-**Main Content:** Beneath the hero section are links with images to the menu page.
-A user can click on a category of their choosing and they will be directed to the corresponding section on the menu page.
+**Main Content:** Beneath the hero section, there are image links to the menu page.
+Users can click on a category of their choice and will be directed to the corresponding section on the menu page.
 This allows users to quickly find what they are looking for on our menu.

 ![Main Content](./media/home-page.JPG)

 ## Navbar

-The navbar is at the top of the webpage no matter where the user is.
-It also follows the user down when they scroll so that they can always access it.
+The navbar remains at the top of the webpage, no matter where users are on the site.
+It also scrolls down with the user, ensuring constant access.
 Before the user is logged in they can only access the Home, Menu and Log In links.

 ![Navbar - Anonymous](./media/navbar-anon.JPG)